elastos/Elastos.DID.Native.SDK/README.md

 The following packages related to **configure** and **cmake** must be installed on the host before compilation either by installation through the package manager **homebrew** or by building from source:

-Note: Homebrew can be downloaded from [Homebrew web site](https://brew.sh/).
+Note: Homebrew can be downloaded from the [Homebrew web site](https://brew.sh/).

 Install packages with Homebrew: